e-Spirit/firstspirit-module-gradle-plugin/README.md

 $components | complex (see component example) | All FirstSpirit components that can be found in the FSM archive
 $resources | complex (see resource example) | All FirstSpirit resources that can be found in the FSM archive

-If no module.xml file can be found in the archive, a small generic template module.xml file is used by the plugin.
+If no module.xml file is provided within the project, a small generic template module.xml file is used by the plugin.
 This is useful, if you don't want to add any custom behaviour to your module.xml.

 ### FirstSpirit components

-The configuration for your implemented FirstSpirit components has to be placed somewhere, so that the plugin can generate a module.xml file.
-Your project app, web app and other components can be annotated with our custom annotations that can be found in a separate project.
-In order to be able to use them, apply the fsmannotationsplugin to your project.

-The annotations should be self explanatory.
-If a component doesn't provide annotations, it won't be treated for module.xml generation.
+Your module may include one or more FirstSpirit components.
+With the annotations from the fsmannotationsgradleplugin it is possible to annotate the components with their respective configuration.
+When assembling the fsm file, the fsmgradleplugin will evaluate the annotations and render the configurations into the module.xml.

+####Annotations

+#####com.espirit.moddev.components.annotations.@ModuleComponent
+A module developer may provide an implementation of the Module interface to participate in the lifecycle of the module.
+With the @ModuleComponent Annotation on the respective implementation, a Configuration Class may be specified to be used in the module configuration at runtime.

+#####com.espirit.moddev.components.annotations.@ServiceComponent
+Should be added to a class implementing the Service interface in order to render the appropriate Service configuration into the module.xml.

+#####com.espirit.moddev.components.annotations.@ProjectAppComponent
+Should be added to a class implementing the ProjectApp interface in order to render the appropriate ProjectApp configuration into the module.xml.

+#####com.espirit.moddev.components.annotations.@WebAppComponent
+Should be added to a class implementing the WebApp interface in order to render the appropriate WebApp configuration into the module.xml.
-You could add tags to your module.xml template by hand in this case.
-Please note, if you are using an @WebAppComponent annotation with a webXml attribute, you need to have a matching file inside your project.
-Otherwise your .fsm cannot be installed on the FirstSpirit server.
+Please note, that if you configure a webXml attribute, you need to have a matching web.xml file inside your project in a subfolder of fsm-resources, or else the installation of the .fsm on the FirstSpirit server will fail.

-#### Special case for server plugins
+#####com.espirit.moddev.components.annotations.@WebResource
+The @WebResource annotation is used within a @WebAppComponent configuration to define one or more web resources (javascript, css, images etc. ) used by the web application.
+Resources referenced in a @WebResource should be placed in the fsm-resources folder.

+#####com.espirit.moddev.components.annotations.@PublicComponent
+Should be added to a class implementing the Public interface in order to render the appropriate Public configuration into the module.xml.

+######com.espirit.moddev.components.annotations.@ScheduleTaskComponent
+Should be added to a class implementing the ScheduleTaskApplication in order to render the appropriate ScheduleTaskApplication configuration into the module.xml.
-If the <code>@ScheduleTaskComponent</code> annotation is used, some things need to be considered.
+When using the <code>@ScheduleTaskComponent</code> annotation, some things need to be considered.
 For serialization purpose it is required to have the class which implements the <code>ScheduleTaskData</code> interface in server scope.
 Most of the time this class is part of the project which uses the fsmgradleplugin and therefore part of the generated jar which is <u>NOT</u> in server scope.
 To make this work the following can be done.